felixhammerl/felixhammerl.github.io/_posts/2025-03-25-git-configuration-madness.md

 ## Gotchas

+### Homebrew is now broken

 ```
 [url "git@github.com:"]
     insteadOf = https://github.com/
 ```

 If you think of putting a global `https` to `ssh` rewriting rule into your global `.gitconfig`, you will break Homebrew.
 Rather do it on a per-folder basis as I showed above.

+### Yubikey presence prompt during commit not showing

+When signing commits, you would expect to be prompted for the presence of the Yubikey via `Confirm user presence for key`.
+However, for reasons I do not understand this does not work when sining commits.
+I supposed this is due to the way I configured `gpg` and `gpg-agent`.
+It does work when pushing, though.
+Just remember to poke your key when prompted.

 ## Conclusion